 Last month I was speaking at a missions conference in California and the members of the pastoral staff were explaining some difficulties they were having within the missions department.
 Recently, they had become convinced that their overseas church planters (missionaries) needed to be held to some common standards regarding language fluency and better definitions for what qualified as a New Testament church.
-Unfortunately, many of their missionaries had been overseas for quite some years and it was turning into a herculean task to convince them, and some in the church, that while in the short-term these standards would be challenging, in the long-term, for the sake of the church, it would be worth it to take on these hills worth “dying on” during mission.
+Unfortunately, many of their missionaries had been overseas for quite some years and it was turning into a herculean task.
+While in the short-term these standards would be challenging, in the long-term, for the sake of the church, it would be worth it to take on these hills worth “dying on” during mission.

 Stories like this are quite common.
 As a growing number of churches want to know more details about what their missionaries are doing overseas, what methods they are using, and how they should measure “success,” the accountability will ratchet up.
 The pushback to this can be quite strong, though.